 Aloe albocincta, Aloe hanburiana, Aloe paniculata, Aloe rhodocincta

-Aloe striata is a beautiful succulent up to 18 inches (45 cm) tall and up to 2 feet (60 cm) wide, with rosettes of a few flat, broad, pale gray-green leaves that vary in color depending on the amount of sunlight.
-In hot full sun the foliage is pinkish and in more shaded spots they are often bluish-green.
-The leaves have notable dark narrow lines running longitudinally and toothless pale reddish nearly transparent leaf margins.
-In late winter into early spring emerge up to three 2 foot (60 cm) tall stems that branch and hold clusters of coral-red flowers.
+Aloe striata is a beautiful succulent that forms rosettes of flat, broad, pale gray-green leaves that vary in color depending on the amount of sunlight.
+The foliage is pinkish in full sun, while in more shaded spots, it is often bluish-green.
+The leaves have notable dark, narrow lines running longitudinally and toothless pale reddish, nearly transparent margins.
+In late winter into early spring, emerge up to three 2 foot (60 cm) tall stems that branch and hold clusters of coral-red flowers.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).